top of page

 The assignment would involve some level of collaboration by choice.
 So the students would be able pick the degree of collaboration:

-Group critique only: Create own video demo of their variation to MKO's model with feedback.
+• Group critique only: Create own video demo of their variation to MKO's demo with feedback.

-Collaborative: If two or more students can meet in person and collaborate, they can demo together and present to a group.
+• Collaborative: If two or more students can meet on Zoom and collaborate, they can create a Japanese food dialogue together and present to a group.

-Plan objectives – Students can transfer the recipe for demo format to this new topic
+4. Plan objectives – Students can transfer a recipe for demo format or play tour guide

 Course will be addressing general public and not assuming all students are adults in the "real world."
 Though tailored for 18+ year old demographic, they can be middle, high school, or college students.
 Projects are meant to be fun and inherently engaging.
-Bentos are pretty straight forward.
-We hope the students appreciate that the bento is about the process of creation just as much as the end product.
+Language dialogue, demo cooking videos, and food culture history essay are three formats that students are encouraged to expand upon.
+We hope the students appreciate that the project is about the process of creation just as much as the end product.
 In the process, some Japanese vocabulary can be acquired and more experientially understood, as students get to be a part of a learning community.

 Open Educational